-Most people would probably be thrilled to reach age 50 with $3 million in investments and a $1 million home.
+Most people would be thrilled to reach age 50 with $3 million in investments and a $1 million home.
 On paper, it sounds like the very definition of financial comfort.
-But for this Reddit poster, the numbers are not translating into the sense of security they expected.
+But for this Reddit poster, those numbers are not translating into the sense of security they expected.
 Rather than feeling proud or relaxed, they are second-guessing whether they are anywhere close to “doing well.”

 Mind the pre-Medicare healthcare gap